 South Australia established its CDS in 1977 and the Northern Territory established its CDS in 2012.

 In NSW the Baird Liberal Government announced it would establish a CDS if re-elected in the 2015 State Elections.
 The Baird Government was returned and announced its CDS would commence in July 2017.
 The commencement date was subsequently delayed to December 2017.
 The NSW Government announced their appointed Scheme Coordinator and Network Operator on 29 July 2017, further information is available in the media release (PDF 308KB).
-In mid-2016 both the Western Australian and Queensland Governments announced they would establish CDS programs in 2018.
+During 2017 both the Queensland and Western Australian Governments announced they would commence CDS programs in 2018 and 2019 respectively.